PaperMC/Paper/CONTRIBUTING.md

     * Running `git rebase --interactive base` and moving the commits to the end.
 1. Rebuild patches: `./gradlew rebuildPatches`.
 1. Commit modified patches.
 1. Force push changes: `git push --force`.
+Make sure you're not deleting any of your commits or changes here!

 ## PR Policy